 Recurve bows are a popular alternative to compound bows and crossbows among hunters.
-The best recurve bows for hunting aren’t as easy to use or as powerful as their more modern counterparts, but they offer a significantly more traditional style of archery that requires technique and patience.
+The best recurve bow for hunting won't be as easy to use or as powerful as its more modern counterparts, but it does offer a significantly more traditional style of archery that requires technique and patience.

 Not every recurve bow is suitable for hunting, and even those that are can vary widely in how easy they are to use and what game you can hunt with them.
 To help you find the right recurve bow for whatever game you’re after, we’ll take a closer look at some of the important differences among these bows.